SUNY Downstate Medical Center

-REQUIRED Address Fields for DMC Incoming Mail: Place your "MSC" next to the recipients’ name or dept name.
+REQUIRED Address Fields for DMC Main Campus Incoming Mail*: Place your "MSC" next to the recipients’ name or dept name.
 Subscription formats vary widely you may need to put MSC__ in the field for "Room/Ste"- just don't put it on the same line at the street address:

 Your Full Name, Your Title if desired

-Your Department Name if desired, Your MSC (Mail Stop Code must be above the street address line)
+Your Department Name if desired, MSC ___ (Your Mail Stop Code must be above the street address line)

 SUNY Downstate Medical Center (University Hospital of Brooklyn or your DMC affiliated company name are acceptable)

-450 Clarkson Ave (UHB departments may use the street address 445 Lenox Rd)
+450 Clarkson Ave (UHB departments may also use the street address 445 Lenox Rd)

 Brooklyn NY 11203-2098

-*Students residing at the 811NYA, 825NYA residents halls as well as residents in 440 Lenox Rd are official USPS mail delivery sites that continue to use these street addresses (no change needed).
+*DMC's Residence Halls 811NYA, 825NYA and 440 Lenox Rd are apartments are official USPS addresses that continue with direct street addresses (no change needed).